How to Solve NTFS for Mac not Working on macOS Mojave/High Sierra/Sierra?

 Why NTFS for Mac not working on macOS Mojave?

 macOS Mojave is the latest Mac operating system which has just been available for a while.
 After upgrading to macOS Mojave, your third party software that allows your Mac to write to NTFS needs to be upgraded too.
-For example, if you're running NTFS for macOS 10.13 High Sierra, this NTFS for Mac program won't work on macOS Mojave untill you upgrade it to be Mojave compatible.
+For example, if you're running NTFS for Mac, but it won't work on macOS Mojave untill you upgrade it to be Mojave compatible.

 How to solve NTFS for Mac not working on macOS Mojave Problem?